Marina Ladynina: Stardom

 Konstantin Yudin's comedy Antosha Rybkin and Pyryev's heroic drama The Raikom Secretary (both 1942) went almost unnoticed, but lyrical melodrama Six P.M.
 (1944) with Ladynina as Varya Pankova, a Moscow kindergarten teacher, proved immensely popular.
 Another hit, Ballad of Siberia (1947) ended up 3rd in the 1948 box-office rating.
 This musical comedy with Ladynina as singer Natasha Malinina pretended to raise serious ethical and moral questions but Sergei Eisenstein, for one, dismissed it as "Russian lubok imported from Czechoslovakia" (that was where the film had been shot).

 Cossacks of the Kuban (1949) saw Ladynina for the first time playing a mature woman, not some starry-eyed, naïve ingénue.
 The role of the Kolkhoz chairman Galina Peresvetova, a woman of tough character and tender heart, proved to be so difficult to handle that the actress for a time being was on the verge of quitting.
 Some argued that when it came to verve and charms, young Klara Luchko stole the show, but it was this hit that earned Ladynina the prestigious People's Artist of the USSR title.
 Ladynina, well aware that this 'masterpiece of Socialist realism' had nothing to do with the Soviet reality, still loved it.
 In one of her last interviews she claimed: "Even today I continue to receive letters from people expressing their gratitude, they are still under the spell of those comedy luboks… which, I am convinced, had every right to deviate as far from the cruel reality towards fairytale as one would wish them to.
 We really believed that we 'were born to turn a fairytale into the real thing' and we tried our best."

-Now massively popular, Ladynina started to get weary of the stereotype of a happy and resolute Soviet country girl she was now firmly associated with.
+As her popularity grew, Ladynina started to get weary of the stereotype of a happy and resolute Soviet country girl she was now firmly associated with.
 Not a single director even thought of inviting her to play anything different: she was considered "a Pyryev actress".
 The one exception was Igor Savchenko who invited Ladynina to play a countess in Taras Shevtchenko (1951).
 She grabbed the opportunity, but all of her episodes turned out to be cut out by censors who loathed, apparently, the way her heroine sympathized with Taras instead of "hating him, as class enemy".